Loading Fund Benchmarking...

 Smaller funds (< $100M) typically show higher IRRs due to the power law math of smaller checks.
 Compare your fund's size tier: micro (< $50M), emerging ($50-150M), mid ($150-500M), or large ($500M+).
 Top-quartile thresholds differ materially across size buckets.

 PME compares VC returns to what the same cash flows would have earned in public markets (S&P 500 or Russell 2000).
 LPs increasingly require PME > 1.2x to justify the illiquidity premium of VC.
-Cambridge Associates reports the median VC fund PME at ~1.1x — barely above public markets.
+Cambridge Associates' 2026 data reports the median VC fund PME at ~1.15x — modestly above public markets as the IPO window improves exit timing.

-For mature vintages (2015–2019), top-quartile TVPI starts at approximately 2.8–3.5x depending on the vintage year.
-The 2019 vintage top quartile benchmark is ~2.8x TVPI; the 2016 vintage top quartile is ~3.5x TVPI, per Carta and Cambridge Associates data.
-Top decile funds in strong vintages often exceed 5–8x TVPI.
+For mature vintages (2016-2020), top-quartile TVPI starts at approximately 2.6-3.6x depending on the vintage year.
+The 2020 vintage top quartile benchmark is ~2.6x TVPI; the 2016 vintage top quartile is ~3.6x TVPI, per Carta and Cambridge Associates 2026 data.
+Top decile funds in strong vintages often exceed 5-8x TVPI.
+The 2025-2026 IPO window reopening has nudged these figures upward as unrealized markups convert to realized exits.

-The primary sources for VC fund benchmark data are Carta (large sample of emerging managers), Cambridge Associates (institutional LP perspective, global coverage), PitchBook (broad coverage, some survivorship bias), Burgiss (institutional-quality, widely used by endowments), and Aduro Advisors (emerging managers specialist).
+The primary sources for VC fund benchmark data in 2026 are Carta (large sample of emerging managers, quarterly updates), Cambridge Associates (institutional LP perspective, global coverage), PitchBook (broad coverage, some survivorship bias), Burgiss (institutional-quality, widely used by endowments), and Aduro Advisors (emerging managers specialist).
 Most require subscriptions; Cambridge Associates and PitchBook publish summarized benchmarks publicly.